septentrio-gnss/moTi/README.md

 [Septentrio mosaic-G5 T](https://www.septentrio.com/en/products/gnss-receivers/gnss-receiver-modules/mosaic-g5-t) is a compact, low-power GNSS timing receiver module with multi-band, multi-frequency capability.
 Designed for critical infrastructure and other applications where resilient and precise timing is essential, it ensures maximum security and uptime.
 It tracks all Global Navigation Satellite System (GNSS) constellations and supports both current and future signals.

 #### Other mosaic versions
-You can used other [mosaic modules](https://www.septentrio.com/en/products/gnss-receivers?f%5B0%5D=type%3A604), but you need to pay attention and consider the functions and pins that could be exposed, then modify the design for the purpose of your own project.
+You can use other [mosaic modules](https://www.septentrio.com/en/products/gnss-receivers?f%5B0%5D=type%3A604),  but you need to pay attention to the functions and pins that could be exposed, then modify the design for your own project.

 ## Who is Septentrio?
 ![logo](/pictures/Septentrio_logo.png)

 Septentrio is a top company that designs, manufactures and sells high precision and multi-frequency GPS/GNSS receivers for demanding applications.
 Septentrio products are used in different industries including automotive, marine, construction, rail, machine control, logistics, precision agriculture, geographic information systems (GIS), Unmanned aerial vehicles (UAVs), survey, mapping and scientific.
-Septentrio’s receivers constantly delivers accurate and precise GNSS positioning scalable to centimetre-level designed to perform perfectly in challenging environments.
+Septentrio’s receivers constantly deliver accurate and precise GNSS positioning scalable to centimetre-level and designed to perform perfectly in challenging environments.

 Septentrio's technology offers high accuracy and reliability thanks to GNSS + algorithms as well as [Advanced interference Monitoring and mitigation (AIM+)](https://www.septentrio.com/en/learn-more/advanced-positioning-technology/aim-anti-jamming-protection) This protects your application against jamming (RF interference) and spoofing (malicious attacks).